Cleaning business quick start guide

 First, you need to decide what kind of cleaner you’re going to be, and what market you’re going to serve.
 There are three main cleaning markets: domestic, commercial, and specialist.

-Your choice of market will likely depend on your existing experience and expertise, but you should also make sure that you do some research.
+Your choice of market will likely depend on your experience, but you should also make sure that you do some research.
 A key question to ask is what are the relative sizes of those markets in your local area?

 Read our guide to finding a gap in the market to help you identify any possible opportunities for your business.